sarpdag/boyermoore/README.md

 In my test cases long search terms can be 10 times faster than `strings` package.
 Looks like strings package is currently using [Rabin Karp](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm) algorithm for longer sub string lookups.

-For more details you can check source code it is around 60 lines.
+For more details you can check source code.
+Index, CalculateSlideTable, and IndexWithTable combined are around 60 lines.

 ## Usage/Examples